• Skip to main content

 To Assemble

 1. Using a spoon or a piping bag, fill each egg white with the yolk filling.
-Making sure to add a healthy amount to each.
+Making sure to add a large amount to each.

 2. Finish by sprinkling the tops with the remaining paprika, freshly chopped chives, a little salt, and freshly cracked black pepper.